 Table note: The studies below compare the sensitivity and specificity for film and digital mammography.

-At this time, there are no data comparing survival for women who have screening with film mammography versus those who have screening with digital mammography.
+At this time, there are no data comparing survival for women who had screening with film mammography versus those who had screening with digital mammography.

 Study Population(number of participants)

 Among women younger than 50 with dense breast tissue

 Among women younger than 50 with non-dense breast tissue

 Among women 50 years or older with dense breast tissue

 Among women 50 years or older with non-dense breast tissue